NQCCalculators.jl

 Using Caches - a simple example

 In the overview of NQCModels we introduced a couple of simple QuantumModels and showed how to calculate some of their core properties with the potential and derivative functions.
-Here we will use the model object to build a cache that can calculate, manipulate and store more sophisitcated properties of the system.
+Here we will use the model object to build a cache that can calculate, manipulate and store more advanced properties of the system.

 using NQCCalculators